 - Place them in something biodegradable such as their favorite blanket or towel, wooden or cardboard coffin

-- Don’t pick a place prone to flooding or would be need to excavated in the future
+- Don’t pick a place prone to flooding or would need to excavate in the future

 - Keep the burial site away from ponds, streams or well